amir141592/Samurai-Project/projects/samurai-buttons/README.md

 <samurai-button id="1" text="Samurai" preStyled="PRIMARY_TEXT"></samurai-button>
 ```

-More pre-configured buttons will be added soon.
+More pre-styled buttons will be added soon.

 _Note: If you pass both preStyled and config, values in config has priority._